dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 The generated code:

 * Defines an API controller class without methods.
-* Decorates the class with the [[ApiController]](/dotnet/api/microsoft.aspnetcore.mvc.apicontrollerattribute) attribute.
+* Decorates the class with the [[ApiController]](xref:Microsoft.AspNetCore.Mvc.ApiControllerAttribute) attribute.
 This attribute indicates that the controller responds to web API requests.
 For information about specific behaviors that the attribute enables, see <xref:web-api/index>.
 * Uses DI to inject the database context (`TodoContext`) into the controller.
 The database context is used in each of the [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) methods in the controller.

 ## Examine the PostTodoItem create method